Breastfeeding and Baby Friendly Hospitals

 Nursing CE Central is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-In this course we will discuss mental health conditions that are common to veterans and their families.
+In this course we will discuss breastfeeding and how to promote baby friendly hospitals.
 It will take the average learner 150 minutes to complete.

 After completing this course, the learner will be able to: